 * Yen edges higher as BOJ begins two-day policy meeting

-* Dollar nurses modest losses as jobs report disappoints
+* Dollar nurses modest losses as jobs report disappoints some bulls

 * Euro also cautious on ECB stimulus speculation